 By introducing process mining, companies can eliminate unnecessary costs, create value-adding steps, and reduce deviations from their desired processes.
 It is a critical solution that supports many process improvement techniques listed above.

-As an example, Metsä Board identified the constraints in supply chain processes and mined their processes to improve their performance.
-According to QPR, they have identified differences between their real process and target process flow.
-These insights enabled them to improve the process, leading to an improved customer experience.
+For example, in a process mining case study, Metsä Board identified the constraints in supply chain processes and mined their processes to improve their performance.
+They have identified differences between their real process and target process flow.
+It is claimed that these insights enabled them to improve the process, leading to an improved customer experience.
 You can see more examples of process mining case studies in our related article.

 To learn about how process mining tools work, you can read our detailed process mining guide.